- Skincare

 How Can You Neutralize the Appearance of Ruddy Skin?

 Improving the appearance of your skin and minimizing ruddiness can take time; there’s no instant fix to leave you with skin that’s suddenly even in tone.
 In the meantime, you can help neutralize the look of ruddiness with makeup.
-Follow these simple steps to hide redness:
+Follow these simple steps to hide redness.

-STEP 1: Apply a Color-Correcting BB Cream
+STEP 1: Apply a Color Corrector

 STEP 2: Use a Green Concealer